 Each summer we are able to pair a quality big city theatre experience with the welcome and appeal of small town rural hospitality.
 Our productions take place in the historic Town Hall 1873 – Centre for the Performing Arts in downtown Port Perry and other local locations, all close to the waterfront, restaurants, shopping and accommodations.
 Take advantage of our Season, Family or Doubleheader ticket packages and plan some extra Port Perry time into your theatre visit.

 Performance Dates Announced For Our Festival 2019 Summer Season!
 July 3 – August 16 Town Hall 1873, Port Perry, Ontario BOX OFFICE now open!
 Scroll down for general Festival 2019 ticket categories and prices*

-We will once again captivate audiences next July and August with another diverse slate of entertaining and compelling plays* - three Canadian works (including a world premiere musical), a beloved children’s classic, the quintessential Victorian comedy and a provocative look at power and sexuality.
+Once again, we captivate audiences this July and August with a diverse slate of entertaining and compelling plays – including four Canadian works, a world premiere musical, a beloved children’s classic, the quintessential Victorian comedy and a provocative look at power and sexuality.

 Willow Quartet Musical (world premiere) book and lyrics by Joan Burrows and Ron Cameron-Lewis, music and lyrics by Jason Saunders Preview July 3 @ 2 pm Performances July 4, 5, 6, 9, 10, 12 @ 7:30 pm, July 13 @ 2 pm Director - Carey Nicholson Music Director – Carol Salamone Leading our Festival 2019 season is the world premiere of the musical adaptation of Joan Burrow’s Willow Quartet.
 Willow Quartet Musical is the heartwarming story of one couple’s recovery from grief and has been workshopped at Sheridan College in the same play development program that gave the world Come From Away.